-As explained in Landais et al. [2010], using the framework developed by Michaillat [2012], the sign and magnitude of market externalities depends on two forces: the rat race effect and the wage effect.
+As explained in Landais, Michaillat and Saez [2010], using the framework developed by Michaillat [2012], the sign and magnitude of market externalities depends on two forces: the rat race effect and the wage effect.
 Appendix A gives a detailed theoretical presentation of the framework, derives the formula for market externalities and the decomposition into the rat race effect and the wage effect.

-The rat race effect arises when labor demand is not perfectly elastic and does not fully adjust to variations in search effort of unemployed workers, which will be the case when technology exhibits diminishing returns to labor5.
-Intuitively, in the extreme case where labor demand is perfectly rigid, an increase in an individual's search effort induced by a decrease in UI generosity will increase her probability of finding a job, but this must come at the expense of the probability of all other unemployed to find a job as the total number of jobs is fixed.
-The rat race effect therefore implies that an increase in UI generosity in the labor market, by decreasing aggregate search effort, should increase the probability of finding a job per unit of search effort $f(\theta)$ and create a positive market externality.
+The rat race effect arises when labor demand is not perfectly elastic and does not fully adjust to variations in search effort of unemployed workers, which will be the case when technology exhibits diminishing returns to labor.5 Intuitively, in the extreme case when there is a fixed number of jobs, an increase in an individual's search effort will increase her probability of finding a job.
+However, this must come at the expense of the probability of all other unemployed to find a job as the total number of jobs remains unchanged.
+Hence an increase in UI generosity, by decreasing aggregate search effort, increases the probability of finding a job per unit of search effort $f(\theta)$.
+The rat race effect creates a positive market externality.

-The wage effect arises when wages are correlated with outside options of workers, which will be the case when wages are bargained over.
-An increase in UI benefits will tend to increase wages, which will decrease the return from opening vacancies for firms leading to a decrease in labor demand and in turn, a decrease in labor market tightness, creating a negative market externality.
+The wage effect arises when wages are determined through a bargaining process.
+An increase in UI generosity improves workers' outside option and tend to increase wages.
+This decreases the return from opening vacancies for firms, leading to a decrease in labor demand.
+Thus the wage effect creates a negative market externality.

 The overall effect of a change in UI benefits on equilibrium labor market tightness will therefore depend on the relative magnitude of these two effects.
 When wages do not react to a particular policy, the rat race effect will be the only driver of labor market tightness adjustments to the policy.
 Studies estimating spillover effects of active labor market or training programs such as Crépon et al. [2013] therefore tend to capture a pure rat race effect as these training programs are unlikely to affect bargained wages.

-Identifying market externalities can be arduous, as is usually the case when trying to identify equilibrium effects.
-Our strategy consists in using two groups of workers that are searching in the same labor market.
-The first group of workers is "treated" and experiences an exogenous shock on UI benefits while the other group is no treated and does not experience any change in UI benefits.
-The individual search effort of treated workers will respnd, affecting their job finding probability.
+To identify market externalities, our strategy compares two groups of workers who are searching for jobs in the same labor market.
+The first group is "treated" and experiences an exogenous change of UI generosity, while the second group is not treated and does not experience any change in UI benefits.
+The individual search effort of treated workers will respond, changing their job finding probability.
 This change in search effort will also affect equilibrium labor market tightness and therefore the job finding probability per unit of search effort, creating labor market externalities.
-And the change in job finding probability of non-treated workers will capture these market externalities.
+The change in the job finding probability of non-treated workers will capture these market externalities.